realyze/pr-train/README.md

 Run `git pr-train --init` in your repo root to generate a `.pr-train.yml` file (don't forget to gitignore).

-Now whenever you have a chain of branches, list them in `.pr-train.yml` to tell pr-train which branches form the chain and you're good to go.
+Now whenever you have a chain of branches, list them in `.pr-train.yml` to tell pr-train which branches form the chain, and you're good to go.

 ### Basic usage examples